DAFFAsd/DAFFAsd/README.md

 ---

 <p align="center">
-  <b>“Engineering intelligent systems that scale — from embedded logic to AI-driven infrastructure.”</b>
+  <b>“Engineering intelligent systems that scale — from node to kubernetes.”</b>
 </p>